 Be fully aware of the anxiety attack

 The symptoms of an anxiety attack are consistent with those of a heart attack or angina.
-Your chest tightens, you feel dizzy and weak, and you start hyperventilating.
+Your chest tightens (anxiety chest pain), you feel dizzy and weak, and you start hyperventilating.

 At this moment, your brain is unable to decipher what’s happening, so it’s not uncommon for it to exaggerate the severity of the attack.
 The first time someone gets an anxiety attack, they may feel like they’re dying.

 However, it is crucial that you recognize the attack as it starts.
-The faster you believe that it’s all going to go away in a few minutes, the better you start to feel.
+However, at the very beginning of the attack you may end up asking yourself “Can anxiety cause chest pain?” or “Can anxiety cause dizziness?”
+But the faster you believe that the chest pain from anxiety is all going to go away in a few minutes, the better you start to feel.
 Calmness descends once you convince yourself that it is nothing to worry about.